flautrup/SessionAPITestModule/README.txt

 SessionAPITestModule

 Description:
-This is a example implemantation in Nodejs of how the Session API in the Qlik Sense Proxy can be used.
+This is a example implementation in Nodejs of how the Session API in the Qlik Sense Proxy can be used.

 Installation:
 	Install nodejs found at http://nodejs.org/